anhatsingh/GNDU-Result-Checker/README.md

 ### Pre-Requisites
 1. Install the Python dependencies by running the following pip commands
     ```
-    pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib
+    pip install -r requirements.txt --no-index --find-links file:///tmp/packages
     ```
-2. Use the included `chromedriver.exe` or download the latest one from [ChromeDriver - WebDriver for Chrome](https://chromedriver.chromium.org/) and keep it in the root directory.
+2. Open your whatsapp, create a group named `Automation`.
+Note that it is case sensitive.
-3. Follow bullet 3 and 4 of Prerequisites at [Google Sheets API v4 Guide](https://developers.google.com/sheets/api/quickstart/python) to create a Google Cloud Platform Project, enable Sheets API and get the Google `credentials.json` file to be put into the root directory.
+3. Use the included `chromedriver.exe` or download the latest one from [ChromeDriver - WebDriver for Chrome](https://chromedriver.chromium.org/) and keep it in the root directory.

-## Running Python-Auto-Attendance
+## Running GNDU-Result-Checker

-* Simple run the following command:
+1. Run the following command:
     ```
     py app.py
     ```
-### How to Use
+2. Login to Whatsapp Web using your phone.
-After following all the steps given in Pre-requisites, open `app.py`, change the variables given according to your needs.
+3. Enjoy!

 ## License